rubocop/ruby-style-guide/README.md

     --Jerry Coffin (on indentation)

 * Use UTF-8 as the source file encoding.
 * Use two-space indent, no tabs.
-(Your editor/IDE should have a setting to help you with that.)
+Tabs are represented by a different amount of spaces on various operating systems (and their presentation can be manually configured as well) which usually results in code that looks different than indented in some people's editors.
 * Use Unix-style line endings.
 (Linux/OSX users are covered by default, Windows users have to be extra careful.)
     * If you're using Git you might want to add the following